How we can help

 • Difficulty hearing in one ear

 An individual may have trouble hearing sounds coming from one side, such as someone speaking on their affected side, and will often ask for others to talk in their “good” ear.
-They may also have difficulty determining where sounds are coming from.
+With this single-sided deafness, they may also have difficulty determining where sounds are coming from.

 • Tinnitus